 Contact Our Phoenix Truck Accident Lawyers Today

 It does take some time to receive a settlement payment or a trial award.
 While you wait, you might wonder how you will pay medical expenses and put food on the table.
 You can use your vehicle insurance and health insurance to cover some medical expenses.

-A lawyer can stop medical professionals from sending you to collections until you receive your settlement or trial award.
+A Phoenix truck accident lawyer can stop medical professionals from sending you to collections until you receive your settlement or trial award.
 Once our office receives the money on your behalf, your truck accident lawyer will reimburse your insurance companies and pay any outstanding medical expenses before cutting you a check for the balance.